mrNice9uy/contact_list_redux_json-server/README.md

 ## To run the app

-1. Clone or dowload the repository
+1. Clone or download the repository

 2. From the project folder install all dependencies via terminal using `npm install`